Development Aid from People to People

 In addition to our teacher training program, the college is a center for development activity in the district.
 We provide sports and conference facilities for the surrounding community.
 250 people from the surrounding community attend afternoon classes.
-Children have remedial classes and learn basic computer skills, and addults learn tree planting, nutritious cooking, basic computer skills and sewing.
+Children have remedial classes and learn basic computer skills, and adults learn tree planting, nutritious cooking, basic computer skills and sewing.
 The college hosts seminars for the surrounding primary schools' teachers on education issues.

 What daily life is like here

 Most Malawians live in simple homes of mud brick with leaf or tin roofs.
 Rural homes do not have electricity or running water.
 Most Malawians spend their time hauling water, collecting firewood, growing crops and trying to survive.
 Roads are unpaved and there are few cars.
 The cars drive on the left side of the road as we were a British Colony until 1964.
 People walk or use bicycles for transportation.

 90% of rural Malawians are subsistence farmers.
-Life expectancy at birth is 38 years old.
 Our country is one of the world's least developed and most densely populated and sadly, has one of the lowest per capita incomes in the world.
 The dropout rates in schools are higher for girls than boys because of gender-based violence during the long walks to schools.
 Overall, however, attendance rates are improving and youth literacy has climbed.

 Attending school is a luxury.
 The average class size is 150 students to one teacher.
 Younger students often have no desks and sit on the floor.
 Our culture has a strong oral tradition and reading has not come easily.
 We have suffered from a severe shortage of books.
 With little to read, reading has not been a popular activity.
 We are trying to change that.

 Why we work with the African Library Project